Reconfigurable Intelligent Surface aided Massive MIMO Systems with Low-Resolution DACs: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the impact of various parameters on the sum achievable rate performance.
 Our simulation parameters are set with reference to \cite{panintelligent},\cite{zhi2021power}.
 We assume the BS and the RIS are placed at $ (0,0) $ and $ (5,2) $ in a rectangular coordinate system, respectively.
 The users are uniformly and randomly scattered in a circle centered at $ (400, 0) $ with radius of 4 \rm m.
 The AoD of users are randomly generated from $ [0, 2\pi) $ and these angles will be fixed after initial generation.
 The large-scale path loss model is modeled in dB as \cite{panintelligent}: { \abovedisplayskip{3pt} \belowdisplayskip{3pt} } where $ PL_0 $ is the path loss at the reference distance $ D_0 $, $ D $ is the link length in meters, and $ \kappa $ is the path loss exponent.
 Here, we set the model parmeters as \cite{zhi2021power}: $ D_0=1 $, $ PL_0 = -30$ \rm dB, the path loss exponents of the BS-to-RIS and RIS-to-$ k $-th-user links are $ \kappa_{BI}= \kappa_{IU_k} = 2.8, \forall k $.
-Unless otherwise stated, our simulation parameters are set as follows: number of users of $ K=6 $, number of antennas at the BS of $ M=64 $, transmit power of $ P=30 $ \rm dBm, noise power of $ \sigma^2 =-104 $ \rm dBm, Rician factor of $ K_G=1 $, $K_k = 10, \forall k $, the quantization bits of phase shifts at the RISs and DACs of $ B=2 $, and $ b=1 $.
+Unless otherwise stated, our simulation parameters are set as follows: number of users of $ K=6 $, number of antennas at the BS of $ M=64 $, number of reflecting elements of the RIS of $ N=16 $, transmit power of $ P=30 $ \rm dBm, noise power of $ \sigma^2 =-104 $ \rm dBm, Rician factor of $ K_G=1 $, $K_k = 10, \forall k $.
 We also set $ d = \frac{\lambda}{2} $ in order to mitigate the spatial correlation between antennas.
 The main parameters for PSO are: $ L=\min\{100,10N \} $, $ T=200N $, $ v_{\rm{max}}=2\pi $, $ \omega=0.9 $, $ c_1=c_2=1.49 $.

 { }